uhlmanngroup/MorphoDynamicsPipe/README.md

 Installation requires a mamba or conda package manager.
 Please go here for more details: https://github.com/conda-forge/miniforge

-After installing conda or mamba, close this repository.
+After installing conda or mamba, clone this repository.
 `git clone https://github.com/uhlmanngroup/MorphoDynamicsPipe`

 Then navigate to the MorphoDynamicsPipe folder.